DataDog/terraform-provider-datadog/docs/resources/synthetics_test.md

 Optional:

 - `example` (String) Example for the variable.
 - `id` (String) ID of the global variable to use.
-This is actually only used (and required) in the case of using a variable of the `global` type.
+This is actually only used (and required) in the case of using a variable of type `global`.
 - `pattern` (String) Pattern of the variable.
 - `secure` (String) Determines whether or not the browser test variable is obfuscated.